-The trajectory commences with a now-familiar cruise phase, during which the molecule vibrates at a frequency close to 470 cm-1 and gradually accelerates toward the surface.
-Only at a simulation time of around 450 fs does anything of real note occur, when the integrated spin modulus rises to around 2.0 $\mu{\rm B}$ (black curve).
-At the same time, the F-F bond length stabilizes in the 1.90-2.00 Å range for a period of around 150 fs, before rising to a temporary maximum of just over 2.05 Å at the 675 fs mark (green curve).
+The trajectory commences with a now-familiar cruise phase, during which the molecule vibrates at a frequency close to 470 cm^{-1} and gradually accelerates toward the surface.
+Only at a simulation time of around 450 fs does anything of real note occur, when the integrated spin modulus rises to around $2.0 \mu_B$ (black curve).
+At the same time, the F-F bond length stabilises in the 1.90-2.00 Å range for a period of around 150 fs, before rising to a temporary maximum of just over 2.05 Å at the 675 fs mark (green curve).
 Throughout this high-spin period, the molecule drifts laterally toward the high-lying atom of a nearby silicon dimer, and the end of this phase marks the moment of impact for the lower-lying fluorine atom, which we now designate as prompt (red curve).
-The integrated spin modulus simultaneously falls to just below 1.0 $\mu{\rm B}$ (black curve) and the Si-F bond length of the prompt atom immediately starts to oscillate (red curve) and eventually converges upon a mean bond length of 1.61 Å and a frequency of 780 cm^{-1} .
+The integrated spin modulus simultaneously falls to just below $1.0 \mu_B$ (black curve) and the Si-F bond length of the prompt atom immediately starts to oscillate (red curve) and eventually converges upon a mean bond length of 1.61 Å and a frequency of 780 cm^{-1} .

 The tardy fluorine atom, meanwhile, reaches its moment of maximum isolation just after the 760 fs mark, when it is no closer than about 2.80 Å from any other atom.
 Evidently this is less isolated than was the equivalent atom in the B/β case, but it is still probably reasonable to consider the present trajectory to be an example of abstractive adsorption.
 Certainly the tardy fluorine atom does not experience its first impact with a silicon atom until just before the 800 fs mark, fully 125 fs later than the first impact of the prompt fluorine atom (blue curve).
-Furthermore, the tardy atom in fact bounces off this first silicon atom (which resides in the second layer, adjacent to the
+Furthermore, the tardy atom in fact bounces off this first silicon atom (which resides in the second layer, adjacent to the dimer that hosts the prompt atom) and then briefly attaches to another for around 200 fs (cyan curve) before returning to the first (blue curve).
+Ultimately, the corresponding Si-F distance oscillates at a frequency close to 800 cm-1 around a mean bond length of roughly 1.59 Å.

 Curiously, the integrated spin modulus (black curve) drops to zero at around the time that the tardy atom establishes a bond with its second partner, and remains negligible from that point forward, barring a brief excursion just before the 1200 fs mark.
 From a geometric standpoint, however, the system would appear to feature two unsaturated dangling bonds-one associated with the dimer that hosts the prompt fluorine atom, and another associated with a third-layer atom whose bond with a second-layer atom is severed when the tardy fluorine atom adsorbs.
 There is, however, no reason why one of these dangling bonds ought not to be fully occupied while the other is empty, achieving the spin-compensated situation that we observe.
 It is, perhaps, noteworthy that the Si-F bond length and stretch frequency for the dimer-adsorbed prompt fluorine atom both lie closer to corresponding values found in the B/γ trajectory (where both dimer atoms are saturated) than to those from the B/β trajectory (where only one dimer atom is saturated).
-In passing, we also note that the Si-F bond length and frequency for the tardy fluorine atom, bound to a secondlayer silicon atom, suggests that this may be the strongest such bond we have observed thus far.
+In passing, we also note that the Si-F bond length and frequency for the tardy fluorine atom, bound to a second-layer silicon atom, suggests that this may be the strongest such bond we have observed thus far.